Krisztina Morvai

-Krisztina Morvai (born 22 June 1963) is a Hungarian lawyer and nationalist politician.
+Krisztina Morvai (born 22 June 1963) is a Hungarian jurist and nationalist politician.
 She was a Member of the European Parliament (MEP), having been elected on the list of the political party Jobbik – Movement for a Better Hungary in the 2009 European Parliament elections.
 She was re-elected in 2014.
 Morvai is not a member of Jobbik, and later supported Fidesz.

 Early life and education

 Morvai was born in Budapest in 1963 to parents Klári Fekete and Miklós Morvai.
 After graduating from ELTE Apáczai Csere János High School, she went to the Faculty of Law of the Eötvös Loránd University of Budapest, getting a law degree cum laude.
 After graduation she gained qualifications to practice as a judge in Hungary, but instead of working in that capacity she went on to teach at the university, currently as an associate professor.

 In 1989, she was the first recipient of a British Government scholarship for students in central Europe and was presented with her award by UK Prime Minister Margaret Thatcher personally.
 She used the scholarship to study advanced law at King's College London gaining a Master of Laws degree.
 From 1993 to 1994, she taught law in the United States at the University of Wisconsin–Madison as a Fulbright scholar.

 Her primary research area was penal law, dealing with the retrospective administration of justice, the question of abortion, victim's rights in criminal procedure, the dignity and rights of the HIV positive, child abuse and sexual exploitation, the problem of prostitution, discrimination and domestic violence.
 She wrote a book on domestic violence, Terror a családban (Terror in the family).